 The current design, which is the tenth for Cathay Pacific, is by local designer Eddie Lau.
 In coming out with the new design, the team interviewed about a hundred of its frequent flyer members and 1,000 uniformed staff members.

 The new uniform is a fresh interpretation of elegance and uniqueness.
-However, some had labelled the extreme-cut collars to be more suited for a Star Trek uniform!
+However, some had labeled the extreme-cut collars to be more suited for a Star Trek uniform!

-However, Cathay did a lot better in the "Best Cabin Staff" category, as they won the award for "World's Best Cabin Staff" in 2013.
+Cathay did a lot better in the "Best Cabin Staff" category, as they won the award for "World's Best Cabin Staff" in 2013.
 In 2017, it came fifth under the Skytrax "Top Ten Airline' category.

 Asiana Airlines Flight Attendant's Uniform